 Once placed in a clinical preceptor site, the student is seen as an ambassador from the Southwest Tech Midwife Program.
 As such, students must take seriously responsibility to preceptors and to the school.
 The duration of the practicum will depend on the level of experience gained, and the clinical and critical thinking skills demonstrated by student.
 It will be, at minimum, the duration of the degree program.
 Each student shall be required to participate in several different clinical learning environments in order to obtain a well-rounded education with diverse clinical role-models.
 In addition to demonstrating clinical competence and excellent critical thinking skills, and in order to successfully complete the clinical training and be eligible to sit for the NARM boards, a minimum of 55 births will be required.
 These are minimum requirements and do not guarantee graduation or eligibility for the NARM exam.
 SWTC also requires the student to have 10 home births throughout the program.
-Five (5) of these home births must be in the 'assist under supervision' or 'primary under supervision' or/and 'primary under supervision' clinical experiences.
+Five (5) of these home births must be in the 'assist under supervision' or 'primary under supervision' role.
+In addition to NARM requirements, SWTC also requires 10 documented breastfeeding teaching/facilitation experiences during 'assistant under supervision' or/and 'primary under supervision' clinical experiences.
 Ten (10) preconception visits as 'primary under supervision' (these may be part of any postpartum visit if the visit includes components of preconception care such as instruction and education about child spacing, family planning, nutrition, well person care, etc).